RA1811028010065/distributed-rate-limiter/docs/overview.md

 curl http://localhost:8080/api/v1/stats | jq
 ```

-The JSON response includes the total number of allowed and denied requests plus the last activity timestamp for
-each `(key, source)` tuple.
+The JSON response includes the total number of allowed and denied requests, the active algorithm, burst/sustain scores, and the last activity timestamp for each `(key, source)` tuple.

 ### Observe structured logs